aws/amazon-ivs-react-native-player/docs/usage-guide.md

 In addition to configuring the player declaratively there is also a way to trigger some actions imperatively using component's ref.

-On of those actions are `play`, `pause` and `seekTo` which can be used to manually stop and start the video or set the current time position.
+Those actions are `play`, `pause` and `seekTo` which can be used to manually stop and start the video or set the current time position.

 ```tsx
 import IVSPlayer, { IVSPlayerRef } from 'amazon-ivs-react-native'